 SiriusXM created several radio stations of uninterrupted music specifically for different types of businesses, including spas, restaurants, banks, and health care offices.
 If your business is big enough to franchise, you can add more options to your SiriusXM service, including custom music selections, in-store messaging, easy access for employees like store managers, and simple, custom website ordering for products and services.

-- Soundtrack Your Brand: Spotify created a streaming music for business solution called Soundtrack Your Brand, which is similar to Pandora.
+- Soundtrack Your Brand: Spotify created a streaming music for business solution called Soundtrack Your Brand, which has music stations like Pandora.
 Using “soundtracks” that work much like radio stations, you can select genre, sound, or even business type to get the right playlist for your storefront.

 You also have the option to create your own soundtrack, allowing you to start with a different genre, sound, or even energy level to match the beat you want in your store.
 You can even convert your Spotify playlists into soundtracks that Soundtrack Your Brand will update with new, related tunes every week.